 Summer School on Migration and Human Rights

-- International migration, trafficking and asylum law
+- International migration, trafficking, and asylum laws

 - Internally displaced persons

 - Irregular migration by sea

 - Migration and rural development